Questions? Call Us! 803.818.0643

 Located in the Fort Mill Business Center - 1656 Katy Lane Fort Mill, SC.
 29708 (803) 802-0032

 Aggression toward strangers is often driven by fear.
-This fear can be caused by one or more bad experiences, but is more often a product of under-socialization.
+This fear can be caused by one or more bad experiences, neglect, under-socialization.
 Some dogs respond to fear by avoidance or with an exhibition of appeasement gestures.
 Others learn that aggressive displays such as barking, growling, snapping, and lunging work well to move the trigger away from them, and thus these behaviors become well reinforced.

 There are many types of barking.
 Some are directly treatable, while others are symptoms of larger issues and are addressed by training plans aimed at those underlying issues.
 Watchdog barking is triggered by people, animals, other moving objects, or noise.
 Watchdog barking is self reinforcing because it appears to the dog to work, as the objects and noise do eventually leave.
 This kind of barking is a good group sport—dogs in multiple dog households frequently set each other off or join in the fun.
 Lack of exercise and mental stimulation will exacerbate watchdog barking.
 Demand barking is an operant strategy for attention seeking or specific desires.